the-turing-way/the-turing-way/Chapter_Version_Control.md

 ## What is version control

-*Should definetly have a diagram, couldon't find one I liked so I made this one.
+*Should definitely have a diagram, couldn't find one I liked so I made this one.
 We could replace it with a better one later*

 ![github_diagram](figures/github_diagram.jpg)